 Goal setting is a helpful way to plan for your future.
 By setting objectives and creating a blueprint for reaching your intended goal, you can manage time and make progress.
 It can take time for plans to progress, but the outcome is worth it.
-Without goals, once can't possibly learn valuable lessons and progress in a positive way through their life.
+Without goals, one can't possibly learn valuable lessons and progress in a positive way through life.

 Below are steps to take to set smart goals and how to attain them.

 Smart Goals Defined

 Used in strategic planning by government, industry, consulting groups, small businesses, and non-profit organizations, most successful firms and groups use SMART goals to reach their targeted aim.

 S. The S in SMART goals stands for Specific, which means that you make your goals specific and narrow for more effective planning.